GaryS007/Portfolio-1-Gary/README.md

 The Treatments page enables the User to quickly choose what pain they are suffering with.
 It contains a short intro to the benefits of Physical Therapy and by clicking More Info on one of the pain types, it will anchor to the appropriate text which also has a Contact Us button so they can get in touch with the practice in relation to the pain they're experiencing.
 This functionality prevents excessive scrolling which is beneficial when on smaller mobile devices.
 They can access information required with the click of a button.
 Using anchors prevents the need for additional html pages.

 - I used Flexbox to achieve this section, using flexbox reduces the amount of media queries required to make the content fit.
 I could have used Grid for this also, but wanted my Treatments page to fully utilize flexbox in all design choices.
-- More Info will anchor directly to more text associated with the pain type to minimize the amount of scrolling required.
+- More Info buttons will anchor directly to more text associated with the pain type to minimize the amount of scrolling required.
 - Convenient and Flexible section that contains image, h2, text and call to action button with a grety background to make each section pop.
+- This section took multiple iterations and testing to achieve the correct flexbox layout.
+- Adding the background-color of #eee really helped bring the layout together, but also ensuring everything fits correctly within each box.

 ![Individual Pain Types with Text](https://garys007.github.io/Portfolio-1-Gary/assets/images/readme-images/Pain-Types.png)